Rabach07/rescomm-mis/README.md

 # planning
 plan for this project :
-- using CodeIgniter Framework 3.0 RC
+- using CodeIgniter Framework 3.0 RC3 (probably update to stable release)
-- using PDO for MySQL
+- using Mysqli for MySQL
-- using Bootsrap template that using Bootstrap v3.0
+- using Bootsrap template that using Bootstrap v3.0 (AdminLTE 2.x)
-- using AngularJS for client side
+- using AngularJS for client side (probably)
 - using PHP minimum v5.0
 - other plan will be update in the future